watsonfellowship/watson-51/_fellows/agathe-mwehu.md

 ---

 I explored different types of trauma in each country, looking for answers to the questions: “How does one heal from trauma through storytelling?”
 “How do people cope with different types of trauma?”
 “What are the forms by which these traumatic experiences can be best shared to help individuals find healing and hope?”
-I explored the topic of trauma from psychological, neurological, and personal experience perspectives.
+I explored the topic of trauma from psychological, neurological, and experiential perspectives.